XML RSS

 It will be time to bottle when there is no evidence of the honey sweet taste.

-Make sure you have sterile containers and siphon off the rhubarb-mead into these bottles, being careful not to include any of the sediment.
+Make sure you have sterile containers and siphon off rhubarb-mead into these bottles, being careful not to include any of the sediment.
 You can filter the mixture through a sterilized strainer first into other containers and then bottle.

 Refrigerate and enjoy.